Skip to main content

 Embedded AI in Components

-Anvil components are steadily receiving AI labeling integrated into the component.
+Anvil components are steadily gaining integrated AI labeling.
 When embedded AI elements are enabled, components receive a combination of visual and behavioral updates.
 See AI Mark for more.

 How should disclaimers be used?